worldbank/dime-standards/dime-coding-standards/data-map/README.md

 #### Notes on this data link table

-* Note that the farmer listing data has two IDs.
+* In the table above, note that the farmer listing data has two IDs.
-Research projects should have project IDs and a government ID.
-We need to list both here, but a research project should not use an external ID if the data contains confidential data.
+Research projects usually have both project IDs, as well as a government ID.
+In this case, we need to list both these IDs, but a research project should not keep an external ID in a de-identified dataset, if the dataset contains confidential information.
-* Only the raw datasets needs to be listed here.
+* Only list the raw datasets in this table and not derived datasets.
-The code documents how derivative datasets relates to these datasets.
+However, make sure that your code clearly documents how derivative datasets relate to these datasets.
-* If your raw datasets includes confidential inform (such as PII), then it need to be encrypted.
+* If your raw datasets includes confidential information (such as PII), then this information must be encrypted.
-A benefit of the data linkage table is that it is also documented to people that does not have access to the encrypted folder that the raw dataset is saved there.
+A benefit of the data linkage table is that it is also available to people that do not have access to the encrypted folder.
-* Confidential should be encrypted by the project team when backed up unless it is either on a hard drive locked into a safe, or if your IT department has set up a secure sync service (see out guidelines for World Bank OneDrive [here](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/onedrive-backup-guidelines.md)).
+* Confidential information should always be encrypted by the project team when backing up project data.
+The only exception to this is if the data is either on an external hard drive which is locked up in a safe, or if your IT department has set up a secure sync service (see our guidelines for using the World Bank OneDrive [here](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/data-security-resources/onedrive-backup-guidelines.md)).

 ## Master datasets